eMattsJ/Availarr/README.md

 * ✅ The streaming providers you subscribe to (e.g. Netflix, Prime Video, etc.)

 > ⚠️ You must press the **Save** button after entering your settings.
+> 🔁 If you forget your credentials, you can reset them by deleting the `config.json` file in the container or volume.

 ---